 It’s more professional: Having your own domain means you are not at the mercy of any company who might decide at any point to pull the plug.
 It also means you can install your own custom theme and decide on exactly what software you want to use.

-There’s no limitations: If you go down the free route most of the platforms only provide basic services for their free account.
+There’s no limitations: If you go down the free route most of the platforms only provide basic services for their free account which sometimes depends on how much traffic you get but can be for other reasons too.
 Most people will find as soon as their blog starts to grow, if not right away, that the free service isn’t really suitable.
 For example WordPress.com or Wix will show their own branding on your site if using the free account.
 You will not be able to run ads on your site.
 You are also limited to what themes and plugins you can use to customise your site.

 Starting a Food Blog: A Step by Step Guide